 The image left also shows the hasp raised and the bung removed.

-The image above shows a 'Barricoe' and two copper rum funnels.
+The image left shows a 'Barricoe' and two copper rum funnels.
 In the Royal Navy, 'Barricoe' was usually pronounced 'Breaker'.